 There is perhaps nothing more heartbreaking than hoping for a baby, getting excited about a positive test, forming a bond with your baby and planning for the future, only to suddenly lose the child you longed for.
 Many people don't understand the pain of a miscarriage.
 But no matter how early you lost your pregnancy, that was your baby; you have a right to grieve.

 The Center of Reproductive Medicine will honor your losses and your feelings.
 We also understand that recurrent miscarriage is a serious medical issue.
-We don't want to see you continue to suffer, so let us help you figure out what's behind these recurrent miscarriages.
+We don't want to see you continue to suffer, so let our fertility specialists help you figure out what's behind these recurrent miscarriages.

 What Causes Miscarriages?